 Pismo Beach California Welcome Center offers Public Telephone, Restrooms, Picnic Area, Internet/E-mail, Refreshments, Travel Information/Brochures, Maps, Hotel Information and Referrals, Nearby Restaurants, RV Parking Handicapped Access, and a Lounge.

 Shop the Pismo Beach Premium Outlets which offers over 40 brand-name stores for your shopping convenience.
-Enjoy Hearst Castle, see the Elephant seals, cruise the State Dunes with over 115 kilometres of beach, watch The Great American Melodrama, browse the San Luis Obispo Farmers Market, eat at the famous Splash Cafe & Hoagies.
+Enjoy Hearst Castle, see the Elephant seals, cruise the State Dunes with over 72 miles of beach, watch The Great American Melodrama, browse the San Luis Obispo Farmers Market, eat at the famous Splash Cafe & Hoagies.
 Stay on the beach at the Sea Venture, the Cliffs, The Best Western Plus Shore Cliff Lodge, Dolphin Bay, Pismo Lighthouse suites, The Spyglass Inn & then enjoy a romantic evening dinning at Lido, Marisol, and Guiseppe’s.

 Discover beautiful Salinas California, the gateway to the Monterey Bay in Steinbeck Country, where you'll find historic sites, unspoiled farmland, world-class wines, a quaint, historic downtown, and some of the friendliest people around.
 Author John Steinbeck was born here, so visit his boyhood home as well as the National Steinbeck Center while you're here.
 Salinas is famous as the Salad Bowl of the World for agriculture and our fresh, home-grown produce is available internationally.
 We have the best year-round climate in the entire North American continent, and some of the cleanest air in the United States of America!